influxdata/docs-v2/content/telegraf/v1/install.md

 3. Compute the SHA checksum of the downloaded file and compare it to the published checksum--for example, enter the following command in your terminal.

-   _Note: Include two spaces between the checksum and the filename._
+   _Note: Use two spaces to separate the checksum from the filename._

    <!--test:actual
    ```sh